d3cod3/EndtoEndEncryptedMailServer/README.md

 sudo apt-get install dovecot-core dovecot-imapd dovecot-lmtpd dovecot-pgsql postgresql postfix-pgsql
 ```

-As you can see, i've decided to install the dovecot PostgreSQL, and that's because we will use a PostgreSQL database to securely encrypt and store the mail users (our recipients) data.
+As you can see, i've decided to install the dovecot PostgreSQL module, and that's because we will use a PostgreSQL database to securely encrypt and store the mail users data.

 Someone could be asking right now, why PostgreSQL and not MySQL or MongoDB or whatever, and the answer is: there is not just one answer!
 So to get to the point fast, let's use a line from [_The Database Hacker's Handbook_](https://www.wiley.com/en-gb/The+Database+Hacker%27s+Handbook%3A+Defending+Database+Servers-p-9780764578014), _"By default, PostgreSQL is probably the most security-aware database available ..."_.